Sagrada Familia is the most popular tourist attraction in Barcelona and attracts more than 5 million visitors every

 4. Guided tour with tower access

-This is a highly rated tour, where you get a guide take you through Sagrada Familia interiors and then also up one of the towers.
+This is a highly rated tour, where a guide takes you through Sagrada Familia interiors and then also up one of the Towers.

 Exclusions: There are no exclusions to this ticket.

 Our recommendation: This ticket is priced a bit higher.
 If money isn’t a concern, we recommend you go for these Tower tickets because they offer a better experience.